Religion and environmentalism: Christianity

 The status of nature in Christianity has been hotly debated, especially since historian Lynn White published the now classic "The historical roots of present-day ecologic crisis" in 1967.
-In it, White blames Christianity for the modern environmental crisis, which he concludes is largely due to the dominance of a Christian world-view in the West that is exploitative of nature in an unsustainable manner.
+In it, White blames Christianity for the modern environmental crisis, which he concludes is largely due to the dominance of a Christian worldview in the West that is exploitative of nature in an unsustainable manner.
 He asserts that proponents of the Judeo-Christian ethic are anti-ecological, hostile towards nature, and view nature as something separate from humanity, to be exploited by mankind.
 This exploitative attitude, combined with new technology and the industrial revolution, has wreaked havoc on the natural world.
 Colonial forestry is a prime example of ecological destruction that also involves the destruction of native faiths.
 See the "Burden of guilt" section above.

 Catholic Church

-Pope Francis clearly demonstrated his concerns about protecting the environment and indigenous peoples in his first-ever address to an international audience in Brazil in 2013.
+Pope Francis demonstrated his concerns about protecting the environment and indigenous peoples in his first-ever address to an international audience at World Youth Day 2013 in Rio De Janeiro, Brazil.
 Having heard about the plight of the Amazon rainforests in Brazil, he called for "respect and protection of the entire creation which God has entrusted to man."
-Under his guidance, The Global Catholic Climate Movement (GCCM) was established, offering advise on how to live in harmony with our environment by transforming our lifestyles, as well as calling for bold public policies to tackle climate change.
+Under his guidance, The Global Catholic Climate Movement (GCCM) was established, offering advice on how to live in harmony with our environment by transforming our lifestyles, as well as calling for bold public policies to tackle climate change.

 At the beginning of the 21st century, Pope Francis published the encyclical Laudato si', a document calling humanity to preserve the sustainability of the biosphere.

 The encyclical is taught in the academy of the Sustainable Development Goals The document is also called: "on care for our common home."
 In the encyclical, the pope calls to fight climate change and ecological degradation as a whole.
-He claims that humanity is facing a severe ecological crisis and blames consumerism and non responsible development.
+He claims that humanity is facing a severe ecological crisis and blames consumerism and non-responsible development.
 The encyclical is addressed to "every person living on this planet."

+Following Laudato Si, the Global Catholic Climate Movement was founded in 2015, which in 2021, changed its name to the Laudato Si Movement, is a global network of over 900 Catholic organizations and over 10,000 trained grassroots leaders known as Laudato Si' Animators.